-- During non-business hours, staff members from the nearby departments cover the exits the closed departments are assigned to cover. - Exits are manned by assigned staff until the "Code Find" is cancelled or there is confirmation from the Emergency Operations Center(EOC) that security is monitoring the exit with cameras - If the patient is located, they is escorted back to the unit or to the Emergency Department if the patient is located outside of the hospital.

-• Once the patient's identification is confirmed, the Operator is called and the Code Find is cancelled.
+- During non-business hours, staff members from the nearby departments cover the exits the closed departments are assigned to cover. - Exits are manned by assigned staff until the Security Alert is cancelled or there is confirmation from the Emergency Operations Center (EOC) that security is monitoring the exit with cameras - If the patient is located, they are escorted back to the unit or to the Emergency Department if the patient is located outside of the hospital. - Once the patient's identification is confirmed, the Operator is called and the Security Alert is cancelled.